duhBlu/CS445-Project-Files/PD3/PD3-README.md

 ## 3. Complete User Interface (UI) Design
+    ? - not sure if needed

 ## 4. System Architecture Justification:
+    Finished = JT

 ## 5. Application Skeleton Code:
     1. Generate classes in the programming language based on the class diagram